n6v26r/.dotfiles/firefox.md

 ## I used [chevron](https://github.com/kholmogorov27/chevron), but any startpage works

 * Find your firefox directory.
 On my system it was /usr/lib/firefox.
-  It should have a folder named defaults
+  It should have a folder named defaults.
-* Create the file autoconfig.js inside defaults/pref
+* Create the file autoconfig.js inside defaults/pref.
   It should contain the following lines:

 ```js